Santoku Knife vs Chef Knife – What’s the Difference?

 The tip of the chef’s knife can be used to trim fat on meat, while the heel of the knife is used for thick pieces of meat and fruits like melons.

-These knives are pretty common and a staple in most every kitchen.
-We’ve written a couple of resources on chef knives – check out our articles on the best chef knife under $100 and best damascus chef knives to learn more about this classic type of knife.
+These knives are pretty common and a staple in almost every kitchen.
+We’ve written a couple of resources on chef knives – check out our articles on the best chef knife under $100 and best Damascus chef knives to learn more about this classic type of knife.

 Final Thoughts